primesoft-group/oneconnexx-docs/_pages/setup/en/alerting.md

  |-AlertingService
 ```

-{% The alerting service only needs to be installed in one instance.
+{% include alert.html type="warning" text="The alerting service only needs to be installed in one instance.
 It can monitor multiple OneConnexx installations and databases." %}

 ### Install service
 The Alerting Windows service is installed via the command prompt (Windows console).
 The command prompt must be opened as an administrator.